 Who knew school was so expensive??
 Between voluntary contributions, school trips, dress down days for charity and bake sales, it’s a constant stream of requests for cash.

-We actually got off remarkably well the last few years considering but I didn’t think my daughter would manage to lose not one but two winter coats at school, never to be found again… Labelling is a must!
+We actually got off remarkably well over the years all things considered, but I didn’t think my daughter would manage to lose not one but TWO winter coats at school!
+Needless to say, label EVERYTHING.

 By the end of school term I am thoroughly sick of making lunchboxes up.
 I end up throwing in the same old same old and run out of inspiration for new fillings or things to try.

-You might find 100 Healthy Lunch Box Ideas Your Kids Will Love useful
+You May Also Enjoy 100 Healthy Lunch Box Ideas Your Kids Will Love

 Again we’re probably quite lucky in that our primary school had a policy of not sending home as much homework as other schools, but it still takes up time after school.
 Your child is hungry and tired from school and the last thing they want to do is homework but in my experience it’s best to feed and water them and then settle them down to get it out the way early.

 #9.
 How much printing you’ll end up doing

 Stock up on those printer cartridges now or buy a few multipacks because you’ll be printing notes, timetables, book lists, school calendars, presentations for school projects and more.